dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 If `p` with required type `T` is in an irrefutable context:

-*   It is a compile-time error if `M` is not assignable to `T`. *Destructuring and variable patterns can only be used in declarations and assignments if we can statically tell that the destructuring and variable binding won't fail to match.*
+*   It is a compile-time error if `M` is not assignable to `T`. *Destructuring, variable, and identifier patterns can only be used in declarations and assignments if we can statically tell that the destructuring and variable binding won't fail to match.*

 *   Else if `M` is not a subtype of `T` then an implicit coercion or cast is inserted before the pattern binds the value, tests the value's type,